Fragtality/PilotsDeck/README.md

 <br/>

 *Background*:<br/>
 Think of K-Vars are the standard SimConnect Events defined by the Simulator.
 Some Planes might react to every Event, some only to a Part/Fraction, some can't be interfaced with any of those Events.
-Some might even use an existing Event and use the Parameter for "custom Events" (e.g. PMDG and FSLabs with their "ROTOR_BRAKE" Events).<br/>Although they are called "Variable" and you can set a Value on some, they can not be read - typically the Sim Event (K-Var) updates the according Sim Variable (A-Var)!<br/><br/>
+Some might even use an existing Event and use the Parameter for "custom Events" (e.g. PMDG and FSLabs with their "ROTOR_BRAKE" Events).<br/>Although they are called "Variable" and you can set a Value on some, they can't be read - typically the Sim Event (K-Var) updates the according Sim Variable (A-Var)!<br/><br/>
 A **full List** can be found in the Flight Simulator SDK under [Event IDs](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm) - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!<br/>
 Another great Source for K-Vars and (other Stuff) is [HubHop](https://hubhop.mobiflight.com/) by MobiFlight - Check the "QRH" Section of the Developer UI for a direct Link (accessible via the Tray-Icon of the Plugin)!
 <br/><br/><br/>